 Legal sports betting is live in Illinois, and according to the registration stats, many are signing up.
-Several top-name operators have opened sportsbooks within the Prairie State.
+Several top-name operators, including Barstool, DraftKings and FanDuel, have opened sportsbooks within the Prairie State.

 Yes, it’s legal to bet on sports online in Illinois.

 Sports betting became officially legal in the state in June 2019; however, the rollout took some time.
 The first retail sportsbook in Illinois opened in March 2020.

 The first online sportsbook was unveiled on June 18, 2020, with the launch of BetRivers Sportsbook.
 Since then, other operators have since gone live.
 You can bet on sports online in Illinois legally and safely as long as you take your business to a regulated operator.